 To fold or to roll clothes?

 Rolling clothes can help make more of the small space available.
-To reduce creasing, I like to roll items that crease more easily around bulkier items that crease less; a bit like a Swiss roll.
-However, you simply can’t avoid some creasing, so I always pack a hand held steamer because they are perfect for any type of fabric, even the most delicate, and they are small enough for a carry-on suitcase.
-We supply a super steamer which comes with a water bottle adapter so you only need to pack the compact steaming unit.
-For advice on how to steam clothes see our blog here.
+To reduce creasing, I like to roll items that crease more easily around bulkier items that crease less, a bit like a Swiss roll.
+However, you simply can’t avoid some creasing, so I always pack a handheld steamer because they are perfect for any type of fabric, even the most delicate, and they are small enough for a carry-on suitcase.
+We supply a super steamer which comes with a water bottle adapter, so you only need to pack the compact steaming unit.
+Here is our blog on advice on how to steam clothes .

 For help and advice on any of our clothes care products, have a browse through our blog pages or give a call.